blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 When you fire an arrow removed from this quiver, it disappears shortly after impact and a new one reapears inside the quiver.

-### Exploding Shuriken
+### Exploding Star
++1 Dart
-This throwing star shares proficiency with darts.
-If you throw this shuriken and hit a target, it sticks into them.
-Speaking the command word with a bonus action causes the shuriken to explode, which forces all creatures within 10ft of the target to make a dex saving throw.
-On a failure they take 3d6 fire damage, and half as much on a success.
+If you throw this Star and hit a target, it sticks into them.
+Speaking the command word with a bonus action causes the Star to explode, which forces all creatures within 30ft forcing a DEX save to halve 6d6 fire damage.

 ### Fin Candy
 When you eat this grey fin-shaped candy, you find that it is sweet with a leathery, gummy texture.
-Your head transforms into that of a hammerhead shark, allowing you to breathe underwater for 1 hour.
+Your head transforms into that of a hammerhead shark, allowing you to breathe underwater for 8 hours.

 ### Spell Scroll
 This scroll contains a spell and the magical energy needed to cast it.
 A command phrase is written on the scroll.
 Speaking it aloud while holding the scroll will cast the spell.
 Spell scrolls have a +5 to hit and a 13 spell DC.